dmachard/dmachard.github.io/content/posts/0052-dnsdist-ip-blacklisting.md

 A DNSdist configuration example to blacklist IP addresses with DNS UPDATE control and dynamic blocking duration.
 This example is volatible, dnsdist will restart with an empty blocklist of IP addresses.

+> dnsdist 1.8 minimum is required for this example.

 ## DNSdist configuration

 In the following example, DNSdist will forward all incoming queries to `1.1.1.1` by default.